OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 ```

 The result of running this command is empty: nothing found.
 Post a question to the OI community or ask on IRC [About OpenIndiana, How can I contact OpenIndiana community](../misc/openindiana.md#how-can-i-contact-openindiana-community).
-Assuming someone informs you that the package does exit and can be found on the publisher *hipster-encumbered* with address *http://pkg.openindiana.org/hipster/* then you can continue.
+Assuming someone informs you that the package does exist and can be found on the publisher *hipster-encumbered* with address *http://pkg.openindiana.org/hipster/* then you can continue.

 Add the *hipster-encumbered* publisher and try again: